Menu

-Newton's laws (or the fundamental principles of mechanics) are three physical physical laws that relate the forces that act on a body and the movement of that body.
+Newton's laws (or the fundamental principles of mechanics) are three laws of classical physics that relate the forces acting on a body and the motion of that body.
 These laws were stated by Sir Isaac Newton (also based on Galileo's studies).

-Newton's laws are sufficient to explain all movements in classical mechanics, that is, movements that take place at speeds much slower than the speed of light in vacuum.
-All of them can be demonstrated by applying the scientific method.
+Newton's laws are sufficient to explain all the movements of classical mechanics, that is, movements that take place at speeds much lower than the speed of light in a vacuum.
+All of them can be demonstrated through the application of the scientific method.

-These three laws are based on an inertial reference system, that is, with real forces with constant velocity.
+These three laws are based on a system of inertial references, that is, with real forces with constant speed.

 "Any body maintains a state of rest or uniform rectilinear motion as long as no other forces act on it or the sum of the forces acting on it is zero."